vimoutliner/vimoutliner/README.md

 possibilities:

 	1. Add that directory to your PATH.
-	2. Only invoke them from menus within vim.
+	2. Only invoke them from menus within gvim.
 	3. Make links or copies of files you want to use to a directory already in your path.
 In all cases you should leave the originals in place, as various parts